 Supplier trade credit is a form of finance available to the business and while it is important to try and keep the credit terms offered as high as possible, suppliers will often offer an accounts payable discount in return for an early settlement of their invoices.
+This discount has a significant impact on the cost of using trade credit financing.

 For example, a business which normally pays its suppliers in 30 days might be offered a 1% early payment discount if the invoices are settled within 14 days.
 The impact of this in the financial projections is to reduce the days payable outstanding from 30 days to 14 days, resulting in an increase in the working capital and funding requirements as cash flows out of the business to make the payment 16 days earlier.